thiagokajiyama/space_titanic/README.md

 ## Overview

-This project is my take on the kaggle competition https://www.kaggle.com/competitions/spaceship-titanic.
+This project is my take on the kaggle competition https://www.kaggle.com/competitions/spaceship-titanic which is evaluated with classification accuracy.